nickorrnah/My-Java-Data-Structures/README.md

 In the unlikely circumstance that this repository is happened upon by a student, you do not have my consent to copy this code and turn it in as your own work.

 To all other parties, I highly encourage using Java's built-in versions of these functions over my own.

+## Where are the test files?
+All of these files have relevant JUnit tests to test their functionalities.
+These files were written by the course Professor and TA, and are not mine to share publically.